Short articles that explain what you need to know: from bills to your rights

 Insured and uninsured people can use this website.
-It may be of particular use to people managing a deductible, wanting to learn more about health insurance or looking for access to one of the 25 episode of care cost bundles.
+It may be of particular use to people managing a deductible, wanting to learn more about health insurance.
 Before you receive care, you can use the site to plan your costs.
 After you receive care, you can use it to negotiate payment or support appeals.

 Do the medical cost estimates apply to people who are covered by Medicare, Medicaid or other government programs?

 No. The cost estimates generally apply only to those who are covered by private insurance or who are uninsured.
 These cost estimates do not apply to those who are covered by government programs such as Medicare, Medicaid or Tricare.